Rufus For Real

 If you don't want to make the dry rub, feel free to use your favorite all-purpose seasoning.

 Brining is optional, but highly recommended.
-I brine my Cornish hen for 24 hours.
+I brine my Cornish hen for overnight.
 You can simply do this with a salt and water solution, or use something like my Turkey Brine.
-Doing this incredibly simple step will give you the very best Cornish hen ever.
+Doing this incredibly simple, 5-minute step will give you the very best Cornish hen ever.

 Nutrition